 Simply stated we seek to better understand how to teach and learn well online.
 Over the years we have explored online faculty and student perceptions, satisfaction, the community of inquiry model (including teaching presence and learner presence) faculty motivations, and we are currently exploring the formation of faculty attitudes toward online teaching.

 A nationally recognized and well-cited body of scholarly work has contributed to the understanding of effective practices in how people teach and learn well online.
-We have developed an organic model that combines theory with practice to test, learn, and improve Open SUNY COTE faculty/ID development activities, processes, resources and models.
+We have developed an organic model that combines theory with practice to test, learn, and improve Open SUNY Online Teaching faculty/ID development activities, processes, resources and models.

 Every SUNY campus is empowered with self-serve access to individual campus results, as well as to aggregate results of our studies.
 The IRB for this work is through the University at Albany.
-The lead researcher is Dr. Peter Shea, who 15 years of experience leading SLN/Open SUNY COTE research projects.
+The lead researcher is Dr. Peter Shea, who 15 years of experience leading SLN/Open SUNY Online Teaching research projects.

 We disseminate the results of our work in a number of ways: